CRUD actions in Angular Schedule component

 import 'zone.js';

-Removing events from database at server-side
+Removing events from a database at the server side

 if (param.action == "remove" || (param.action == "batch" && param.deleted != null)) // this block of code will execute while removing the appointment